 Ms. Mayer earned her bachelor’s degree from UC Berkeley and graduate degree from Columbia University School of Social Work.

 CHRISTOPHER CAJSKI, M.A.

 Mr. Cajski has served as Director of Technology and Instructional Design since August 2016.
 He is responsible for orchestrating CalSWEC’s efforts related to educational technology and distance education, such as online courses, systems, platforms, processes, and resources.

-Mr. Cajski has over 20 years of experience in web-based training, most recently in leadership and consultant positions at eLearning companies.
+Mr. Cajski has over 20 years of experience in web-based training, primarily in leadership and consultant positions at eLearning companies.
 He earned his M.A. in education at Stanford University.

 Director, Integrated Behavioral Health Program

 E. Maxwell Davis, PhD, joined CalSWEC as the Director of the Integrated Behavioral Health Program in September 2015 and became acting Director of CalSWEC’s Aging and Adult Services Program in 2019.